Exploring GSA Schedule Opportunities for Veteran-Owned Businesses

 As mentioned above, if you are a certified small business and also have a certification through VetCert, you can use these designations to find contracting opportunities.
 Using procurement sites like SAM.gov, GSA eBuy, and Acquisition Gateway, you can find relevant contracts to bid on that are only open to either small businesses or even VOSB/SDVOSB contractors.
 Be sure to use the filters and keywords to ensure you are looking at all the unique opportunities available to you.
 Some may even be sole source, giving you the ultimate leverage.

 There are also larger specialized contracting vehicles such as GWACS (Governmentwide Acquisition Contracts) out there that apply to both small businesses and veteran owned businesses.
-Examples of these are the existing Vets 2, Alliant 2, and upcoming vehicles such as Polaris, Alliant 3, and OASIS+
+Examples of these are new and existing vehicles such as Vets 2, Alliant 2, and OASIS+, and pending vehicles such as Alliant 3, and NASA SEWP VI.
+Some of these vehicles are on hold while GSA prepares to take on several GWACs under the Trump Administration's directive, but GSA has recently announced plans to rep-open OASIS+ in the near future.

 Veteran Support through the VA